NGC 7047

 NGC 7047 is an intermediate spiral galaxy located about 270 million light-years away in the constellation of Aquarius.
 NGC 7047 is also classified as a LINER-type galaxy.
 NGC 7047 has an estimated diameter of 127,350 light years.
 It was discovered by French astronomer Édouard Stephan on August 20, 1873.
-In 2009 a supernova was found in NGC 7047.

-On January 1, 2009, a type II supernova designated as PTEo9cjq was discovered in NGC 7047.
+One supernova has been observed in NGC 7047: PTF09cjq (type II, mag. unknown) was discovered 22 October 2009 by the Palomar Transient Factory.